-In addition to this associate's degree, students at Northampton can also opt for the five-year IBEW Apprenticeship Program version of the degree.
-See "Electrical Construction Technology IBEW" for more information.

 The program provides an in-depth study of electrical fundamentals, wiring techniques, and the National Electrical Code that is applicable to residential, commercial and industrial installations.
 We prepare our students to sit for municipal (PA) and state (NJ) electrician's license exams.
 The program also provides fundamental knowledge of a broad range of related technologies including electricity, HVAC, fiber optics, motor controls, and PLCs.
 This breadth of technical knowledge enables graduates to work on a variety of projects in construction, utility and manufacturing industries.
 Required general education courses round out the degree requirements to provide graduates with the ability to effectively communicate and interface with other employees, customers, suppliers and other organizations.

-Courses are carefully scheduled so that you can earn the AAS degree in two years of full-time study.
-Alternatively, course work can be completed over a longer period during the evening on a part-time basis.
+Course Code Course Title Credits First Semester Courses are carefully scheduled so that you can earn the AAS degree in two years of full-time study.
+Alternatively, course CISC 101 Introduction to Computers 3 work can be completed over a longer period during the evening on a part-time basis.
 Students can begin the program in the fall or spring.

-Completion of the degree will prepare you to grow into positions of higher responsibility in the field.
-It will also enable you to transfer all course work to the following online baccalaureate degree programs:

-- B.S.
-Applied Management through Franklin University - B.S.
-Industrial Management through California University of Pennsylvania

-Admission to the program is open to any student meeting the standard college entrance requirements.
-To complete the on-campus program in a timely basis, students are required to meet with the associate dean for technology (610-861-5071) for advising prior to entering the program.

-Contact the Admissions Office at 610-861-5500 for further information.

-- Describe the operation and application of commonly used electrical components and circuits. - Demonstrate a basic framework of technical vocabulary and symbols. - Demonstrate the application of commonly used methods of circuit analysis and theory. - Test and troubleshoot electrical and electronic circuits. - Properly use test equipment including oscilloscopes, DC power supplies, function generators, multi-meters, high voltage testers, and megohmmeters. - Record, interpret and analyze data. - Interpret technical information in the form of architectural drawings, schematics, specifications, graphs and procedure. - Use a lab notebook in recording relevant and necessary project information. - Demonstrate the ability to work both independently and as part of a team. - Demonstrate written and oral communication skills. - Demonstrate skills in reporting, analyzing, and researching technical information. - Appreciate the breadth and dynamics of the electrical construction industry and be prepared to adapt to changes. - Properly interpret and use the National Electric Code to perform electrical tasks. - Demonstrate a thorough knowledge of the safety requirements involved in all phases of electrical work.
+CMTH 102 Speech Communication 3 Completion of the degree will prepare you to grow into EMEC 101 Electrical Fundamentals 3 positions of higher responsibility in the field.
+It will also enable you to transfer all course work to the following online baccalaureate degree programs: EMEC 118 Hand and Power Tools 1 B.S.
+Applied Management through Franklin University ENGG 117 Technical Drawings & Specifications 3 B.S.
+Industrial Management through California University of Pennsylvania ENGL 101C English I 3 Admission to the program is open to any student meeting 16 the standard college entrance requirements.
+To complete the Second Semester on-campus program in a timely basis, students are required to ELTC 107 Electrical Wiring I 3 meet with the Assistant Director of Technical Programs (610-332-6260) for advising prior to entering the program.
+EMEC135 Electrical Motors and Controls 4 Contact the Admissions Office at 610-861-5500 for further information.
+ENGL 151T English II (Tech Writing) 3 Program Outcomes MATH 140 College Algebra 3 Graduates of the program will: General Education Elective + 3 Describe the operation and application of commonly Licetive 16 used electrical components and circuits.Demonstrate a basic framework of technical vocabulary 0 0 1 10 and symbols.
+Summer Session Demonstrate the application of commonly used methods of circuit analysis and theory.
+ELTC 265 Electrical Cabling 3 Test and troubleshoot electrical and electronic circuits.
+Properly use test equipment including oscilloscopes, DC 3 power supplies, function generators, multi-meters, high voltage testers, and megohmmeters.
+Third Semester Record, interpret and analyze data.
+ELTC 109 Electrical Wiring II 3 Interpret technical information in the form of ELIC 109 Electrical withing II 3 architectural drawings, schematics, specifications, graphs and procedure.
+EMEC 117 Industrial Rigging 1 Use a lab notebook in recording relevant and necessary project information.
+Demonstrate the ability to work both independently and EMEC 240 Industrial Control Systems I 4 as part of a team. • Demonstrate written and oral communication skills.
+HVAC 101 Fundamentals of 4 Demonstrate skills in reporting, analyzing, and DLING 4.04 HVAC/R I 4 researching technical information. • Appreciate the breadth and dynamics of the electrical PHYS 101 Physics I 4 Appreciate the breadth and dynamics of the electrical construction industry and be prepared to adapt to 16 changes.
+Fourth Semester Properly interpret and use the National Electric Code to ELTC 222 Solar Photovoltaic 3 perform electrical tasks.Demonstrate a thorough knowledge of the safety Systems I J requirements involved in all phases of electrical work.
+ELTC 211 National Electrical Code 4 Electrical Construction Technology, ~~~